benchmark-solutions/methadone/README.markdown

     });

-When you mixin a class, Methadone.js will instantiate an instance of this class for you regardless of whether or not you provide constructor arguments.
+When you mixin a class, Annotated.js will instantiate an instance of this class for you regardless of whether or not you provide constructor arguments.

-    methadone(function() {
+    annotated(function() {

         // With constructor args
         Class: Org.App.Cat = function() {